 SOFA Smiles with Gerry Roberts

-Any men over 50 interested in playing Sunday morning next year can contact Rob Croxall at firstname.lastname@example.org Any really old guys who would like to play Monday, Wednesday and Friday mornings can contact Gerry Roberts at email@example.com
+SOFA + increased its schedule to three days per week: Monday, Wednesday, and Friday.
+It appears that we have filled our quota for Monday and Wednesday, but we could still use another half dozen players to make the skate a little more relaxing.
+Any men over 50 interested in playing Sunday morning next year can contact Rob Croxall at firstname.lastname@example.org Any really old guys who would like to play Friday mornings can contact Gerry Roberts at email@example.com

 Uxbridge Swim Club

 Uxbridge Tennis Club

 Phone: (905) 852-2181

 Phone: (905) 852-7224